yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 forum = 0
 +++

 Heya yuz-ers!
 Welcome to June’s progress report.
-This month, we've had impressive CPU performance gains, the release of Project Reaper v1, critical audio fixes, an "unlimited" FPS toggle, tons of kernel changes, UI improvements, and more!
+This past month, we've had impressive CPU performance gains, the release of Project Reaper v1, critical audio fixes, an "unlimited" FPS toggle, tons of kernel changes, UI improvements, and more!

 <!--more-->